Author has written 4 stories for Harry Potter, and Kuroshitsuji.

 Status Check [22.04.2018]

 About Me Not certain what information about me would be useful here, but here are some generic profile details.
-I'm an undergraduate at a time-devouring university.
+I'm an actuary, or at least aspiring to be one.
 I'm asexual and agender.
 I enjoy theorizing about fictional worlds way too much for it to be healthy.
 My native language is English, I guess, or Shanghai Chinese, I speak embarrassing Mandarin Chinese and passable German, and I am learning Russian and ASL - I like understanding what people say, and I should probably learn French but I keep putting it off for some reason.

 Math Corner In pointless relevance to my pen name, here are some useful results produced by and/or named after Augustin-Louis Cauchy, along with some really crappy descriptions.
 By no means complete.
 Disclaimer: I am not a mathematician, I just hobby math, and not particularly well either.

 The ones I actually know about: